 Perhaps I should borrow a line from one of my Husqvarna forbearers, who wrote the following 25 years ago: "Thanks to our very capable, well-trained personnel, our good products and our excellent reputation, we are well equipped to meet new challenges."

 So true, 325 years into our history.

-About the author: Alan Shaw is Head of Americas for Husqvarna, based in Charlotte, N.C.
+Alan Shaw is Head of Americas for Husqvarna, based in Charlotte, North Carolina.